google-home/smart-home-local/README.md

-# Local Home SDK sample
+# Local Home SDK Sample

 This sample shows how to integrate with the
 [Local Home SDK](https://developers.google.com/assistant/smarthome/concepts/local).